🚀

 Saloon supports all the features Guzzle offers for asynchronous requests, including unwrapping promises and request pooling for high-performance API calls.
 Click here to learn more.

 Please make sure to read the section on solo requests first to configure your request.
 You can send solo requests directly.
-You have the following methods available on the solo request.

 - send(MockClient $mockClient = null)